 Eventually we all had to call it a night, so I grabbed a couple of beers and headed back upstairs for the usual Trip Advisor thing, as well as a bit of reflecting on what we’d done today.

-Apart from the last hour or so, today had absolutely flown by.
-We had seen some incredible things, and done some amazing stuff, and while I’d loved all of our previous days, today was probably the pick of them.
+Apart from the last hour or so; bum was really struggling after leaving the Ma Pi Leng Pass; today had absolutely flown by.
+We had seen some incredible things, and done some amazing stuff, and while I’d loved all of our previous days, today was just that little bit more special.

 Down to just two more full days with Toan, it will be interesting to see if today can be topped.